 Why You Need a Business Budget

 Creating a business budget is one of those things you can easily overlook while launching your business.
-Business budgets might not seem important if your company makes significant profits or is experiencing a surge of sales.
+Business budgets might not seem important if your company makes significant profits or is experiencing a surge in sales.

 In the long run, though, a budget can help your business succeed.
 When you have a budget, you can see beyond next week and next month, to next year, or even five years in the future.